 How do I know if my gut is acting up with my meds?

-Watch for changes in how you feel.
-More side effects, less absorption, new symptoms.
+In real terms, more side effects, less absorption, new symptoms.
+Think about it: watch for changes in how you feel.
 These might signal a gut issue.

 Can lifestyle changes help with gut drug interactions?